openstack-archive/devstack-gate/README.md

     python vmdatabase.py
     sqlite3 /home/jenkins/vm.db

+With the database open, you'll want to populate the provider and base_image tables with your provider details and specifications for images created.

 By default, the update-image script will produce a VM that only members of the OpenStack CI team can log into.
 You can inject your SSH public key by setting the appropriate env variable, like so: